 Organization is key.
 I am usually the most organized person in my life and in my house.
 My calendars are colour coordinated, I have several to do lists and I love everything neat and in its proper place.
 For some reason, I struggle when I try to apply this to my car.
 When you begin to organize your car, it is important to think of not only your own needs but the needs of your child too.
 If you go on longer rides, having items in the car for them stowed in an easy to reach manner is important to keep them busy (and you sane!).

 The Diono Stow n’ Go is perfect for children as it easily attaches to the back of the driver or passenger seat and stores all of your child’s goodies tidily and in an easy to grab location.
 It is slim, looks tidy and matches the interior of your car with its black design.
 It has several pouches that zip up, which hides the toys, books and snacks that your child likes to bring on car trips.
 The back seat of your car (and quite possibly your spouse as in my case) will thank you!

 While spring cleaning can be a bit of a pain at times, it truly helps prepare you for the new season ahead of you.
 You clean out the garbage and unused items and it gives you a chance to organize yourself and your children.
+You want to make sure that everything is clean, particuarly before you go off on a long journey, so maybe now it’s time to invest in getting something like the best car vacuum cleaner?
+It might make your spring clean that much easier.
 How do you spring clean your car?
 Is it a priority in your house?

 Disclosure: I received a Diono Stow n’ Go in order to facilitate this review.
 All opinions expressed are my own.